One Little Independent Records

 One Little Independent Records (formerly One Little Indian Records) is an English independent record label.
-It was set up in 1985 by members of various anarcho-punk bands, and managed by former Flux of Pink Indians bassist Derek Birkett.
+It was founded in 1985 by former Flux of Pink Indians bassist Derek Birkett, his wife Sue Birkett and former Flux guitarist Tim Kelly.
 In the 1990s it set up a number of subsidiary labels.

 History

+1980s

-One Little Indian Records was founded in 1985 by members of various anarcho-punk bands, and managed by former Flux of Pink Indians bassist Derek Birkett, with the name inspired by the "philosophies of the Indigenous People of the Americas".
+One Little Indian Records was founded in 1985 and managed by former Flux of Pink Indians bassist Derek Birkett, with the name inspired by the "philosophies of the Indigenous People of the Americas".

+Many of the early releases on the label stemmed from the founders' anarcho-punk connections.
+These included reissues of two albums by Flux of Pink Indians, and new releases by several acts previously associated with Crass Records: D & V, The Babymen (featuring members of The Cravats), Annie Anxiety Bandez and the Sugarcubes (who included Björk and other former members of anarcho-punk band K.U.K.L.)
+The first album release on the label was Uncarved Block by Flux.

+Other early signings included A.R.
+Kane., Kitchens of Distinction and The Shamen.

+1990s

-The label's first success came with A.R.
-Kane and Flux of Pink Indians in 1986.
-Success continued with Alabama 3, Björk, Chumbawamba, Kitchens of Distinction, The Shamen, Skunk Anansie, Sneaker Pimps, and the Sugarcubes.
+Success continued with Alabama 3, Björk, Chumbawamba, Skunk Anansie, Sneaker Pimps.

 Beginning in 1990, the label created several autonomous satellite imprints including Clean-up Records, Partisan Records and Fat Cat Records, all of which had success.
 Artists on the labels included Alabama 3 (A3), Sigur Rós, and Sneaker Pimps.
 Elemental Records was added to the roster in 1995.

-The song titles of The Shamen's 1996 album Hempton Manor form an acrostic, spelling out "Fuck Birket" in an acrimonious reference to founder Birkett, who wanted the group to move back into more commercial territory.
+The song titles of The Shamen's 1996 album Hempton Manor form an acrostic, spelling out "Fuck Birket" in an acrimonious reference to label co-founder Derek Birkett, who wanted the group to move back into more commercial territory.

 In 1997 and 2001, the company also acquired some of the old Rough Trade Records and Nude Records labels, and the rights to several albums previously released by spinART Records.

+2000s

 In 2009, Paul McCartney, along with Youth, released an album called Electric Arguments under the name of The Fireman through One Little Indian.

 In June 2020, in response to worldwide protests following the murder of George Floyd, it was announced that the company's name would be changed from One Little Indian Records to One Little Independent Records with immediate effect, and that the company would donate money towards organisations which promote and assist Native American communities in North America.
-In a written statement, Birkett explained:The last few weeks have been a monumental learning curve ...
+In a written statement, Birkett said:The last few weeks have been a monumental learning curve ...
 Following the receipt of an eye-opening letter from a Crass fan that detailed precisely why the logo and label name are offensive, as well as the violent history of the terminology, I felt equally appalled and grateful to them for making me understand what must be changed.